WallStreetSystems/JavaTest/README.md

 We expect that you may need to do a bit of a research on Guice but hey, this is knowledge that you will find very useful.

-The task is about implementing an in-house logging framework that needs to be simple, thread-safe and performant.
+The task is about implementing a fictive in-house logging framework that needs to be simple, thread-safe and performant.

 The main class is App.java that is an example of an application using logging.
 It doesn't compile and it's meant only as a 'specification by example'.